MontillaTomas/huffman-coding/README.md

 - 🌐 [**htmx**](https://htmx.org) for frontend interactivity without complex JavaScript.
 - 🐋 [**Docker**](https://www.docker.com) for deploying the application.

+## Try it out

+You can try out the application by visiting the following URL: [https://huffman-coding.onrender.com/](https://huffman-coding.onrender.com/)

 ## Running the Application

 To run the application, make sure you have [Docker](https://www.docker.com) installed on your machine.